Imran4424/Software-Architecture/SolidPrinciples.md

 Now, we as programmer need to design a system by which user's of the office can use these devices.

+Let's declare a protocol which will contain all the functions required for all these devices

 ```swift
 protocol MultiFunction {
     void print()